DG-PHINebiyouM/Docusaurus-DG-PHI-/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

-## Serving Statically for searchbar functionality
+## Serving Statically for Searchbar functionality

 ```bash
 npm run docusaurus serve